Orlando Nursing Schools

-Students with a BSN can choose from 4 specialties in UCF's MSN program.
-The nurse educator and family or adult/gerontology nurse practitioner (NP) options are taught traditionally.
-The option for clinical nurse specialist (CNS) in adult/gerontology is presented in a hybrid format, while the fourth option, nursing leadership/management, is taught entirely online.
-In addition to specialty-based studies, the 4 options have similar core courses focusing on advanced practice nursing theory, evidence-based practice, nurse research, and legal/professional behavior.
+Students with a BSN can choose from 3 specialties in UCF's MSN program.
+The nurse educator, nursing leadership/management and nursing and health care simulation options are all available online.
+In addition to specialty-based studies, the options have similar core courses focusing on advanced practice nursing theory, evidence-based practice, nurse research, and legal/professional behavior.

-UCF offers certificate programs in 3 of the MSN specialties.
-Nurses who have an MSN or who are currently enrolled in the MSN program can take additional online courses to qualify for the nurse educator certification exam.
-The NP and CNS certificate programs are for nurses with MSNs.
-These programs require on-campus studies and more than 500 hours of clinical work in healthcare facilities; graduates are qualified for the relevant certification exams.
+UCF offers certificate programs in two of the MSN specialties.
+Nurses who have an MSN or who are currently enrolled in the MSN program.
+Students who enroll in the nurse educator certificate program qualify for the nurse educator certification exam.
+The health care simulation certificate program is open to anyone with a bachelor's degree.

 PhD in Nursing

 Nurses with an MSN in any specialty can enroll in the PhD program, which emphasizes research and scholarship and prepares nurses to teach at the university level.
-At least 60 credit hours beyond MSN coursework are required, as are research and a dissertation.
-Students must also take elective courses that augment their dissertation, and at least 2 of those courses must be outside the College of Nursing.
+At least 72 credit hours beyond MSN coursework are required, as are research and a dissertation.
+Students must also take elective courses that augment their dissertation, and some of these electives can be taken outside the College of Nursing.

 Students who complete the AS in Nursing program at Valencia College will be eligible to take the National Council Licensure Exam (NCLEX-RN) and also to transfer to a 4-year school to earn a BSN.
 The AS in Nursing Advanced Standing Track is for LPNs, paramedics, registered respiratory therapists (RRTs) and registered invasive cardiovascular therapists (CVTs).
 Their previous education is counted towards the AS degree, enabling them to finish the program in a shorter time.